meet-one/sidechain/proposals/README.md

-# Proposal for upgrade eosio.contracts meetone-1.1 on MEET.ONE Mainnet
+# Proposal for upgrade system contract to meetone-1.1

 ## Prerequisites